-Reviewers online, who mostly are omnivores, laud this restaurant for its traditional home cooking.
-If you like Asian Indian food, then you, too, should appreciate this café.
-But if you are indifferent to Asian Indian food, you might remain indifferent to Shakahari.
-Asian Indian is my least favorite ethnic cuisine, so I'm in a poor position to rate this restaurant.
-I've eaten here four times during its brief Act One, but only once more recently during its Act Two.
-Its present menu is shorter than before, yet its inconvenient wait times remain as long as ever.
-Hardly worth its wait in gold.
+Reviewers on Yelp, who mostly are carnivores, lauded this restaurant during its Act One (more about this 2-act play in a moment).
+If you like Asian Indian food, then you, too, might appreciate this restaurant.
+But if you are indifferent to Asian Indian food, you might remain indifferent to this restaurant.
+Asian Indian is my least favorite ethnic cuisine, so I am not in a good position to rate this restaurant.
+Only because it is all-vegetarian did I eat here yesterday and did I bother to write this review.

-Preparation times are loooong.
-Very loooong.
-Expect to wait 45 minutes, at the least.
-You cannot order from the online menu, you can only view it.
-Better to phone ahead.
-If you wait to place your order when you're there, I suggest you then leave and go shopping at Foodworks, a stellar natural foods market a mile away on the same Route 1, to return an hour later.
+Preparation times are longer than usual, so if you place your order in-person I suggest you then go shopping at Foodworks a mile away on the same Route 1, and then return 45 minutes later.
 Still, if you do stick around and wait, its intimate seating is conducive to quiet conversation.
-So, unlike other equally tiny cafés, this is a very worthy meeting place for a dinner date.
+So, unlike other small cafés, this is a very worthy place to meet for a dinner date.